Tim van Rijthoven leaves Wimbledon with 220,000 euros in his pocket | sport

 Van Rijthoven, 25, admitted with a wild card, has raised a total of around 290,000 euros in recent years – up to Wimbledon.
 However, this also includes double wins.
 Last month, the number three of the Netherlands touched 98,580 euros with his title in Rosmalen.

-There are no world ranking points to be won at Wimbledon this year.
+There are no world ranking points at Wimbledon this year.
 This decision was taken by the ATP and WTA tennis associations in response to Wimbledon’s decision to ban Russian and Belarusian tennis players.

 If points had been awarded at Wimbledon, Van Rijthoven would likely have been just outside the top 70 after the tournament.
 Van Rijthoven is currently practically in the world top 100.
 He occupies the 99th place.